"PCOR supports research to help patients and providers make better informed health decisions"

 Through a grant from the Agency for Healthcare Research and Quality (AHRQ) we were funded to build capacity for and promote patient-centered outcomes research (PCOR) at Mizzou, collaborate on interventions to change practice, and focus on work with large data sets.
 Our current research and educational activities include:

 We are conducting three major projects which are in varying stages of completion.

 More information on these core research projects can be found on the Research page of our website.

 MU PCOR Seminars present topics on PCOR-related research information.
-Staff are also collaborating with faculty in the Department of Family and Community Medicine to help place the Master of Science in Public Health degree online by lending technical and program asistance and teaching classes.
+Center staff and faculty also collaborate with the Department of Family and Community Medicine to support the online Master of Science in Academic Medicine degree, lending technical, program and instructional assistance.

 A patient representative on the Steering Committee and our Patient Advisory Group provide input on current and future studies, educational activities and dissemination of research results from a patient perspective.

 MU PCOR Seminars: This special seminar series on Patient-Centered Outcomes Research presents bi-weekly lunchtime seminars held on the 2nd and 4th Tuesday of every month from noon-1 p.m. in Room MA306O, Medical Sciences Building.

 A complete list of seminars may be found on the Events page.